 It depends on the life insurance company.
 Some companies will refuse policies to marijuana users, others will raise their rates, and some will mostly ignore the use.

-Again, this will depend on the insurance company in question.
-Some life insurance companies may make a distinction about delivery methods, while others do not.
+This will depend on the insurance company in question.
+Some life insurance companies may make a distinction about delivery methods—smoking, vaping, or eating—while others do not.
 Before selecting a life insurance company, shop around to see which policies and regulations best suit your situation.